 Mean score of companies in the Other Non-Ferrous Metal Products industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Titanium Metals Corporation's score of 18 is higher than 57% of the industry.
+Titanium Metals Corporation's score of 18 is lower than 53% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Titanium Metals Corporation, headquartered in the US, currently does not report specific carbon emissions data, as indicated by the absence of emissions figures.
 The company is a current subsidiary of Precision Castparts Corp., which may influence its climate-related strategies and commitments.
 However, no specific reduction targets or climate pledges have been documented for Titanium Metals Corporation.
 In the context of its corporate family, emissions data and climate initiatives may be informed by the broader commitments of its parent companies, including Berkshire Hathaway Inc. and Precision Castparts Corp.
 These relationships suggest that while Titanium Metals Corporation may not have direct emissions data or targets, it is part of a larger framework that potentially prioritises sustainability and emissions reduction.
 As the industry increasingly focuses on climate commitments, Titanium Metals Corporation's future initiatives may align with the growing expectations for transparency and accountability in carbon emissions management.